stineje/CharLib/docs/yaml.md

     * `high_threshold`: The maximum fraction of supply voltage to include in switching energy measurements.
 Defaults to 0.99 (99% of supply voltage).
     * `time_extent`: The time interval to use for energy measurements.
 Defaults to 10 time units.
 * `process`: The process condition to include in the exported liberty file.
 Empty by default.
 * `temperature`: The temperature to use during spice simulations.
+Defaults to 25C.
 * `operating_conditions`: The operating conditions to include in the exported liberty file.
 Empty by default.
 * `delay_model`: The delay model keyword to include in the exported liberty file.
 Defaults to 'table_lookup`.
 * `cell_defaults`: A dictionary of default values to use for all cells.
 See **Cells** below for more information.
 May contain any key-value pair valid for a cell entry.

 ## Cells
 Specific cells to characterize are specified as entries under the `cells` key.

 ### Required Keys for all Cell Entries
 Each cell entry is a dictionary with (at minimum) the following required keys: